-- In September 2020, Dr Shakir joined Consultant Connect’s Referral Backlog Triage service, triaging waiting lists for Trusts with backlogs of referrals that have built up due to COVID-19.
+- In September 2020, Dr Shakir joined Consultant Connect’s Referral Triage service, triaging referrals for trusts around the country.

-He talks to us about his experience of working on the Referral Backlog Triage service…
+He talks to us about his experience of working on the Referral Triage service…

 1. What is your feedback on the process itself, of reviewing referrals via the Consultant Connect service?